Arraignment on Criminal Charges in Oklahoma

 Being arrested is a scary experience, but staying in jail during your criminal case will hurt your chances for a favorable outcome on your criminal case in Oklahoma.
 Regardless of how you or your loved one gets out of jail during your criminal case, it is an invaluable tool for you and your criminal defense attorney.

 Experience matters when your freedom or the freedom of a loved one is on the line.
 It is important to know the attorney you hire is a Fierce Advocate and has experience defending criminal cases.
-John Cannon, owner of Cannon Law Firm, PLLC, will personally work along-side you during the entire process, including meeting with you in jail until you are released.
+John Cannon, owner of CANNON & ASSOCIATES, PLLC, will personally work along-side you during the entire process, including meeting with you in jail until you are released.